 Teacher morale can also be affected by having access to quality PD.
 The same study showed teachers who participated in regular professional development had notably higher morale than teachers who did not in areas like enthusiasm for work, energy, and more.
 Again, these were lasting effects that played out long after the study was over.

 It seems obvious that high-quality, content-specific professional development would positively impact teachers.
 What is less easy to prove is how this same professional development can make a difference for students.
 Researchers have had some trouble in setting up effective studies.

 We know from the research that teachers who have access to a significant amount of content-specific professional development are more likely to bring their new knowledge into their classrooms and positively impact student outcomes.
-The good news is that Art Ed PRO makes doing so incredibly easy.
+The good news is that PRO Learning makes doing so incredibly easy.

-According to the 2019 State of Art Education Survey, teachers’ biggest classroom struggles include behavior management, a lack of respect for the art program as a whole, and grading and assessing their students.
-There are so many Learning Packs teachers could use to help them solve these common issues.
+According to the 2019 State of Art Education Survey, teachers’ biggest classroom struggles included behavior management, a lack of respect for the art program as a whole, and grading and assessing their students.
+There are so many Packs teachers can use to help solve these common issues.

 For example, let’s say a teacher is dealing with some challenging behavior problems.
 They may choose to dive into the Behavior Management at the Elementary Level and Social-Emotional Learning Packs to find specific strategies and resources to implement and use in their classroom.
 Or, perhaps a teacher is struggling with how to assess their students in a meaningful way.
 They would likely be thrilled with the videos and resources in the Standards-Based Grading, Formative Assessment Strategies, and Critiques at Every Level Packs.